-Once the HiRISE and CTX images are in the appropriate cube format, pairs are ready to be ingested directly into stereo, the primary programme in the ASP suite.
+Once the HiRISE and CTX images are in the appropriate cube format, pairs are ready to be ingested directly into Stereo, the primary programme in the ASP suite.
 In practice, however, it is optimal to map project the imagery first.
-Map projecting the image pairs makes them as similar to one another as possible, which greatly increases the chances of subsequent pixel matching by the stereo algorithm (Beyer et al., 2018; Tao et al., 2018).
-The ASP cam2map4stereo.py script is based upon the ISIS cam2map function which takes spice kernel information and projects images according to a userdefined map projection.
+Map projecting the image pairs makes them as similar to one another as possible, which greatly increases the chances of subsequent pixel-matching by the stereo algorithm (Beyer et al., 2018; Tao et al., 2018).
+The ASP cam2map4stereo.py script is based upon the ISIS cam2map function which takes spice kernel information and projects images according to a user-defined map projection.
 The ASP cam2map4stereo.py script does this with two input images with spice kernel information and, without further information, determines the overlap and the lowest-common resolution of each image.
-The two images are then map projected at identical resolution to this shared footprint.
-Map projection divorces the images from their associated camera models, and their position in 3-D space is now referenced with respect to map-projected coordinates (Beyer et al., 2018).
-This step is important, as the camera information for orbital imagery on Mars can be subject to large positional uncertainty.
-Map-projected images are then passed to stereo.
+The two images are then map-projected at identical resolution to this shared footprint.
+Map projection divorces the images from their associated camera models, and their position in 3D space is now referenced with respect to map-projected coordinates (Beyer et al., 2018).
+These images are then passed to Stereo.

-At its simplest, stereo takes the left and right overlapping images and by matching regions of pixels between them, outputs a point cloud that can then be processed further.
-Stereo is broken down into five steps.

-Stage 0 is a preprocessing step that normalizes the mapprojected pair with respect to each other and, if non-projected imagery were used as input, this is the stage at which images would be aligned based on one of several available algorithms.
+At its simplest, Stereo takes the left and right overlapping images and by matching regions of pixels between them, outputs a point cloud that can then be further processed.
+Stereo is broken down into five steps, as follows.
+Stage 0 is a pre-processing step that normalises the pair with respect to each other and, for non-projected imagery, aligns the images based on one of several available alignment algorithms.
 The primary purpose of this step is to remove any points present only in one image.
 Stage 0 outputs pre-aligned images and their respective image masks.